 Schmitt’s connection to Paul Paray is very meaningful to me as well.
 I remember my teacher, Sixten Ehrling, telling me that no conductor could present French repertoire better than Maestro Paray, who had been his predecessor in Detroit.
 Ehrling added that when he conducted French music with the Detroit Symphony, he would never change even the slightest detail of what the musicians were playing, because they represented Paray’s own interpretations so deeply embedded within them.”

-I’m quite sure that a goodly number of other conductors who are presenting La Tragédie de Salomé today – Kasuyoshi Akiyama, Alain Altinoglu, Lionel Bringuier, Sylvain Cambreling, Paul Daniel, Jonathan Darlington, Sascha Goetzel, Jacek Kaspszyk, Ira Levin, Thomas Loewenheim, Daniel Myssyk, John Neschling, Yannick Nézet-Séguin, Eckart Preu, Gottfried Rabl, Lan Shui, Marc Soustrot, Yan-Pascal Tortelier, Mario Venzago, Pascal Verrot and Ronald Zollman among them – have likewise found inspiration from Paul Paray’s vital and vibrant conception of this remarkable music.
+I’m quite sure that a fair number of other conductors who are presenting La Tragédie de Salomé today – Kasuyoshi Akiyama, Alain Altinoglu, Lionel Bringuier, Sylvain Cambreling, Paul Daniel, Jonathan Darlington, Sascha Goetzel, Jacek Kaspszyk, Ira Levin, Thomas Loewenheim, Dirk Meyer, Daniel Myssyk, John Neschling, Yannick Nézet-Séguin, Eckart Preu, Gottfried Rabl, Lan Shui, Marc Soustrot, Yan-Pascal Tortelier, Mario Venzago, Pascal Verrot and Ronald Zollman among them – have likewise found inspiration from Paul Paray’s vital and vibrant conception of this remarkable music.

 Plus, with the 150th anniversary of Florent Schmitt’s birth coming up in 2020, I have no doubt that even more conductors will see fit to study and program this extraordinary score for the benefit of music-lovers around the world.